tuxinal/impostorCord/README.md

 you can also optionally add all of the emojis in [emojis.zip](emojis.zip)

 ## Commands
+After successful installation, your bot should come online in Discord.
+Giving the right permissions (see above) you can now use the following commands in a text channel on your Discord server.

+**These commands are prefixed with a semicolon (;)**

 | command   | alias | syntax                                  | usage                                                                              |
 |-----------|-------|-----------------------------------------|------------------------------------------------------------------------------------|